hep-mirrors/sherpa/Manual/source/manual/parameters/hard-decays.rst

   shell effects, details cf. :ref:`Hard decays` section (corresponding setting can be omitted since it is the default).

-* :option:`WIDTH_SCHEME` is set to :option:`Fixed` to be consistent with setting all VB widths to zero.
+* :option:`WIDTH_SCHEME` is set to :option:`Fixed` to be consistent with setting all VB widths to zero (i.e. treating them as narrow).

 The central setting to enable the calculation of polarized cross sections is: